Skip to main content

 Written by Rebecca Russell

-The calculation methods for holiday pay differ depending on whether the worker is regular or irregular.
+The calculation methods for holiday pay differ depending on whether the worker is regular or irregular or part-year.

 • Regular worker refers to contract types such as full-time, part-time, or fixed hours.

-• Irregular worker refers to contract types such as zero-hour and part-term.
+• Irregular or part-year workers refer to contract types such as zero-hour and part-year.

 This Help Centre article explains holiday pay calculations for regular workers.